Alignak-monitoring/alignak/doc/source/15_development/pluginapi.rst

 If you're looking for some example plugins to study, we would recommend that you download the official Monitoring plugins and look through the code for various C, Perl, and shell script plugins.
 Information on obtaining the official Monitoring plugins can be found :ref:`here <thebasics/plugins>`.

-Otherwise go to the Shinken Github or look in your installation in shinken/modules and look for the NRPE and NSCA modules for inspiration on create a new poller or receiver  daemon module.
+Otherwise go to the Alignak Github or look in your installation in alignak/modules and look for the NRPE and NSCA modules for inspiration on create a new poller or receiver  daemon module.

 .. _Monitoring plugins development guidelines: https://www.monitoring-plugins.org/doc/guidelines.html